Communicable Disease

-The Disease Control Bureau at the Chicago Department of Public Health works to protect the public from infectious diseases including vaccine-preventable diseases, Tuberculosis, foodborne illness and other communicable diseases.
+The Disease Control Bureau at the Chicago Department of Public Health works to protect the public from infectious diseases including vaccine-preventable diseases, foodborne illness, and other communicable diseases.

-Mandated reporters such as health care providers, hospitals and laboratories, by law must report suspected or confirmed cases of certain infectious diseases electronically through Illinois’ National Electronic Disease Surveillance System (I-NEDSS).
-Information on reportable diseases, including the time frame for reporting, method of reporting and laboratory reporting, is available in the Control of Communicable Disease Illinois administrative code.
+Mandated reporters such as health care providers, hospitals, and laboratories are legally required to report suspected or confirmed cases of certain infectious diseases electronically through Illinois’ National Electronic Disease Surveillance System (I-NEDSS).
+Information on reportable diseases, including the time frame for reporting, method of reporting, and laboratory reporting is available on our Reportable Diseases page.

 CDPH investigates clusters of disease and recommends control and prevention measures: